 Small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC) are the two main types of bronchogenic carcinoma.
 Adenocarcinoma, large cell carcinoma, and squamous cell carcinoma are all types of NSCLC.

-Lung and bronchus cancers are common, accounting for about 13 percent of new cancer cases in the United States.
+Lung and bronchus cancers are common, accounting for about

 Early symptoms of bronchogenic carcinoma can be so mild that they don’t ring any alarm bells.
 Sometimes, symptoms aren’t noticeable until the cancer has spread.
 These are some of the most common symptoms of lung cancer: